ahwayakchih/openshift-nodebb/README.markdown

 ### 5. Add OpenShift-NodeBB repository

-This will allow to import patches and action_hooks needed to use NodeBB on OpenShift without worrying too much about dynamic IP changes.
+This will allow to import patches and action_hooks needed to use NodeBB on OpenShift without worrying too much about dynamic IP and/or port number changes or files uploaded by users disappearing.

 ```sh
 git remote add openshift -m master https://github.com/ahwayakchih/openshift-nodebb.git